-I applaud the NEA and the OIG staff for continuing to press forward and effectively working together.
-This enabled staff to continue delivering the missions of the Agency and the OIG in a high quality and timely manner.

-The value-added work that the OIG accomplished this period is due to my staff's commitment to excellence, continued growth, and dedicated work effort; along with the support of the NEA Chair and her staff.
-We will continue to work with the NEA Chair and staff to promote economy, efficiency, and effectiveness while helping to ensure integrity, excellence, and value in the delivery of NEA's mission.
+I applaud the NEA and the OIG staff for continuing to press forward and effectively work together to deliver our respective missions in a high-quality manner.
+The value-added work that the NEA and OIG accomplished this period is due to their commitment and leadership and effectiveness while helping to ensure integrity, excellence, and value in the delivery of NEA's mission.

+Ron Stith, CPA

+Inspector General

-Ron Stith, CPA Inspector General
+Ron Stith, CPA